 Where we have come from and where we are going

 The business was formed by Mark Munns (now CEO) in 2009.
 He recognised that there was a requirement within the industry (Light Gauge Steel Frame) and space for another player.
 Initially the company operated by buying and selling the basic materials that were manufactured by a fabricator in the North of the UK – essentially operating as a value added merchant that provided the materials with design, delivery and technical support.
 This proved to be very successful to the point that in 2013 Mark made the decision that it was time to move away from buying and selling section and become a manufacturing based business.
-To do this Mark teamed with Phil Dufty (Ops Director) [link to meet the team]to procure install, commission and subsequently manufacture and supply cold rolled sections (LGSF).
+To do this Mark teamed with Phil Dufty (Ops Director) to procure install, commission and subsequently manufacture and supply cold rolled sections (LGSF).
 At this point Frameclad elevates itself from a merchant to a manufacturer – a real step up in terms of operations and activity.

 The transformation of Frameclad from a merchant to a manufacturer was very successful and when the growth of the business truly began – a dedicated sales team was assembled to drive production through the facility (based in Dudley).
 It quickly became apparent that the current capacity and simplicity of offer was being overtaken by demand.
 The requirements from the market and the success of the newly formed sales team meant that a second roll forming machine – more capable of making framing components was invested in.
 The machinery (a Howick machine – custom made in New Zealand) arrived and provided capacity / speed and a level of complexity and sophistication of product that placed Frameclad at a distinct advantage.